Malikmanzoortxt/Practice/README.md

 # Practice
-This is practice experiment of Gitub
+This is practice experiment of Gitub of awais
+My name is usman khan